 You, too, can become a good virtual facilitator by building a experiences focused on the learners, their needs, and their expectations.
 Use your technical skills as a foundation for these more ambiguous concepts, and you’ll be on your way to success!

 These tricks contribute to an advanced approach to virtual classroom facilitation.
-Expand your skill set to drive digital engagement by registering for the Advanced Virtual Facilitation certificate course.
+Expand your skill set to drive digital engagement by registering for the Virtual Classroom Facilitation Mastery certificate course.